 - ½ teaspoon salt

 - 6 tablespoons unsalted butter, at room temperature

-- 1½ cups granulated sugar
+- ¾ cup granulated sugar

-- 1 large egg
+- 1 large egg, at room temperature

-- 2 teaspoons vanilla extract
+- 2 teaspoons instant coffee granules

 - ¼ teaspoon salt